Target Black Friday 2019 ad: Apple Watch, and iPad discounts

-Black Friday is around the corner, and Target has just released its Black Friday ad.
-Now, we've already had a look at the early Black Friday doorbuster deals from Costco, Sam's Club, Amazon, Dell and Walmart, but Target has also been trickling out some awesome deals and deep discounts on tech.
+Black Friday is coming, and Target released its Black Friday ad early for well-organized shoppers looking to make a list and check it twice before Thanksgiving.
+Some of its tech deals are already available, but the best ones will start trickling in later next week.
+We've already had a look at the early Black Friday doorbuster deals from Costco, Amazon, Dell and Walmart, but Target is holding its own with a lineup of awesome deals and deep discounts on tech.
+Scroll on for deals available at Target now, and more to come as Black Friday approaches.

 In Target's current Black Friday line-up there are big savings on an iPad Pro and Samsung's 65-inch Smart 4K UHD TV, with even more rewards for Target Circle and Target RedCard holders.
 Combining all those savings, a Target gift could be the best option these holidays, so we'll keep an eye on these and other deals and help you save as the days progress.